A warming bowl of creamy, mushroom soup that is deliciously filling but less than 500 calories.

 - 100ml double cream

-- Freshly chopped parsley and finely chopped mushroom, to garnish
+- Freshly chopped parsley, to garnish

 Heat the butter in a large pan and fry the shallots and garlic for 5 mins until softened but not brown.
 Add the mushrooms and fry gently for 5 mins, stirring occasionally.